Nazimm1/odin-recipes/README.md

-I'm going to do my first project, buidling a recipe website.
+I'm going to do my first project, building a recipe website.